Discover the Real Story of Santa Fe

 Walk the Original “Mother Road” Through Downtown Santa Fe

-Celebrate 100 years of America’s legendary Route 66 with a guided walk along the little-known pre-1937 alignment that once wound through downtown Santa Fe — long before the highway of song fame captured the nation’s imagination.
+Celebrate 100 years of America’s legendary Route 66 with a guided walk along its little-known pre-1937 alignment through downtown Santa Fe — long before the highway captured the nation’s imagination.

 • Trace the original Route 66 corridor on foot

-• Visit the magnificent Cathedral Basilica of St. Francis of Assisi
+• Visit the Cathedral Basilica of St. Francis of Assisi

 • Connect with the historic alignment near the New Mexico State Capitol

-• Explore the Historic Plaza and conclude at La Fonda on the Plaza — the “Inn at the End of the Trail”Along the way, you’ll hear the colorful stories of travelers, dreamers, and entrepreneurs who helped define the romance of the open road — and discover how Santa Fe’s unique culture intersected with America’s most famous highway.
+• Explore the Historic Plaza and conclude at La Fonda on the Plaza — the “Inn at the End of the Trail”Along the way, hear the stories of travelers, dreamers, and entrepreneurs who shaped the romance of the open road — and discover how Santa Fe’s culture intersected with America’s most famous highway.

 Duration: 2 hours